 Health is at the center of our programs in Kenya.
 In Migori County, where Lwala is located, HIV rates are 16-20%, triple the national average.
 In addition, rates of infant and maternal mortality in the region are high.
 Out of every 1,000 births, 95 babies will die before their 1st birthday, more than 10 times as many in the U.S. Due to the threats of HIV, malaria, other infectious diseases, and poor sanitation, life expectancy in the region hovers just above 40 years.
 In order to combat these threats to well-being, our programs focus both on treatment at the hospital and prevention through health education and outreach in the community.

 The Lwala Community Hospital provides primary care, maternal and reproductive health services, and HIV care and treatment.
-Fully staffed by Kenyan clinicians, the 12 bed facility cares for 2,800 patient visits each month.
+Fully staffed by Kenyan clinicians, the 16-bed facility cares for nearly 50,000 patient visits each year.
 The most common illnesses treated are malaria, respiratory infections, parasites, diarrhea, HIV, and TB.
-In the last 2 years, the number of patient visits has more than doubled – which drives our need for more hospital space and more clinical staff.

 In 2009, Lwala Community Alliance made a public commitment at the Clinton Global Initiative to enhance the quality and extend the reach of maternal and child health services in Lwala.
 Through fulfillment of that vision, we’ve transformed maternal health care in Lwala, Kenya and had remarkable impact in the lives of mothers and babies.
-Currently, 96% percent of pregnant women are delivering at a health facility with a skilled nurse, up from 26% before our commitment.
+Currently, 97% percent of pregnant women are delivering at a health facility with a skilled nurse, up from 26% before our commitment.
+Furthermore, Lwala has reduced under-5 mortality to nearly 1/3 of the regional rate.
 A team of community health workers recruit and enroll all pregnant women in the service area to participate in the entire continuum of maternal, neonatal and child health care.

 You can help us sustain our existing programs and roll out further initiatives by making a donation now.